 Hozier, the purest soul beloved by masses released a new song.
 Hozier’s songs are either making you feel like the sunkissed ancient goddess floating somewhere in the meadow or like a daughter of anarchy throwing out a Molotov cocktail.
 Hozier’s new song Jackboot Jump is all about the second one.
-Jackboot jump is about fascism, anti-establishment, political activism, authoritarianism, militarization and state-sanctioned violence against citizens across the world.
+Jackboot jump is about fascism, anti-establishment, political activism, authoritarianism, militarization, and state-sanctioned violence against citizens across the world.
 If you feel triggered stop reading now.

 Before I continue with my analysis of this rebellion anthem you should definitely give this song a listen if you haven’t already.

 Hozier’s inspiration for writing this song was this one quote from George Orwell’s 1984 book.
-I’m not sure how though is the educations system in your country but it’s basically a futuristic dystopian novel reflecting lives under heavy political oppression and propaganda.
+I’m not sure how thorough is the educations system in your country but it’s basically a futuristic dystopian novel reflecting lives under heavy political oppression and propaganda.
 The quote goes:

 “If you want a picture of the future, imagine a boot stamping on a human face—for ever.”